Sunday, December 22, 2013

 "99.8% of poor murderers have avoided execution.

 It is, solely, dependent upon one's definitions of "wealthy" and "poor", as to whether "wealthy" murderers are any more or less likely than 0.2% to be executed, than are the "poor", based upon the vast minority of capital murders committed by the "wealthy", as compared to the vast majority committed by the "poor".
-By far, the greatest number of capital murder cases are robbery/murders, with nearly 0% of "wealthy" capital/death penalty eligible murders committed by the "wealthy", based upon any reasonable definition of wealthy.
+By far, the greatest number of capital murder cases are rape/murders and robbery/murders, with nearly 0% of "wealthy" capital/death penalty eligible murders committed by the "wealthy", based upon any reasonable definition of wealthy.
 Obvious.

-6) WOMEN & THE DEATH PENALTY:
+9) WOMEN & THE DEATH PENALTY:

 ARE WOMEN OVER REPRESENTED ON DEATH ROW?